AlexOlza/DecNefSimulator/README.md

 ## Installation and resources :wrench:

 This project uses Python 3.10.
 We recommend using pip to manage dependencies.
 We make use of `pytorch` and have conducted our experiments on a NVIDIA GeForce RTX 2080 GPU; however, the code is prepared to run in CPU as well.
-With the settings on the paper, the raw experimental results are around XXXXGB in numpy compressed files.
-Those are not publicly available due to their size, but can be provided upon reasonable request.

 The auxiliary repository [DecNefSimulator_install](https://github.com/AlexOlza/DecNefSimulator_install) provides an installation script (`install.sh`), and is also be used to manage new dependencies during active development.
 Given that Python 3 and pip are available, DecNefSimulator is set up from scratch in a dedicated environment by running the installation script.
 We kindly advise you to follow that procedure.
 <details>